-This project used on-site observation and design systems thinking to address rider-caused social issues on Chicago CTA trains.
-We created a modular, two-piece behavioral campaign aimed at young adults, prioritizing clarity, cohesion, and fast visual communication.
+Using on-site research and design systems thinking, this project addresses rider-caused social issues on Chicago CTA trains.
+The result is a modular, two-part behavioral campaign that targets young adults and prioritizes clarity, cohesion, and rapid visual communication in a public transit setting.

 Observation Brief